 After an incision is made, a space needs to be created to place the implant, called the pocket.
 There are three pockets that can be created.

 Subglandular (under the breast gland, but above the muscle): Placement in this pocket typically involves a shorter operative time, decreased recovery period, and less pain.
 Another advantage is that if you have minimal ptosis (drooping of the breast), this can be corrected with only an implant placed in this location, without the need for a breast lift.
 Depending on how much native breast tissue is present, there could be increased implant palpability, implant show or rippling, interference with mammography, and increased risk of capsular contracture.
-Because an implant is being placed in an area where there was no space to begin with, it can cause stretching and thinning of the breast tissue above.
+Because an implant is being placed in an area where there was no space, to begin with, it can cause stretching and thinning of the breast tissue above.

-Submuscular (under the pectoralis muscle): Creation of this pocket typically involves longer operative time, increased recovery period, and more pain/spasms due to incisions that are made to release the muscle.
+Submuscular (under the pectoralis muscle): The creation of this pocket typically involves longer operative time, increased recovery period, and more pain/spasms due to incisions that are made to release the muscle.
 However, there is a much less incidence of implant palpability and visibility due to extra tissue surrounding the implant.
 There is also less mammographic interference and a decreased incidence of capsular contracture.
 Of note, if you are an athlete, placing the implant in this location can create dynamic displacement, where during contraction of the pectoralis muscle, the implant could potentially move and be displaced.
 On relaxation, the implant migrates back to its normal position.

 Dual plane (combination of above): This is the most commonly recommended placement as it combines the advantages of the other options.
-In this technique, the upper portion of the implant is covered by muscle, and the lower portion is covered by breast gland.
-This reduces implant palpability, implant show, capsular contracture, improves mammographic reading, and allows the breast gland to redrape over the implant allowing an improved longevity of breast shape over time.
+In this technique, the upper portion of the implant is covered by muscle, and the lower portion is covered by the breast gland.
+This reduces implant palpability, implant show, capsular contracture, improve mammographic reading, and allows the breast gland to redrape over the implant allowing improved longevity of breast shape over time.